Determined.

 Right: Teresa Catherine Paterson in the 1937 Victorian electoral roll

 When employment in Oakleigh ends after Poppy Mathers marries, Teresa is forced to rent a single room in a small house in Richmond, an inner suburb of Melbourne.Mrs Blay is the landlady who will tolerate no mucking around and Mary will hate living here.
 A man exposes himself to Mary while she walks nearby one day when she is aged between six and ten.There is no phone or career websites, so Teresa uses her precious money to put ads in the newspaper for work; people come by who want to employ her for any house or garden duties.
 When they come, she goes out to work at their home, doing their laundry, gardening, cooking, and cleaning.
 Mary sometimes goes with her, as there are no weekends for them.
-Teresa never takes lunch for herself, but always packs a small lunch like a sandwich for Mary.On Saturdays, Mary gets a bath in the backyard tub.
-Her hair is washed, brushed out and put in rag curls worn to bed.When, at 90, Mary sees the first photo she has ever seen of her Flynn family, she will focus misty-eyed on (then) 7-year-old Mary Ann Flynn.
+Teresa never takes lunch for herself, but always packs a small lunch, like a sandwich, for Mary.On Saturdays, Mary gets a bath in the backyard tub.
+Her hair is washed, brushed out and put in rag curls to be worn to bed.When, at 90, Mary sees the first photo she has ever seen of her Flynn family, she will focus misty-eyed on (then) 7 year old Mary Ann Flynn.
 She will talk at length about how her mother would do her hair just like Mary Ann's is done in the photo; rag curls and piggy tails.
 She will sit staring at those pigtails, stroking them in the photo for a long time.

 There are no records yet found of their time in Richmond, but Mary's memory for addresses is so strong, even in her nineties, that we've used it to find all her homes.
 None have been wrong by even a single house number yet.
 Teresa and Mary live here from around 1939 to 1943, the first half of WWII.And in 1983, a keen-eyed Mary spotted it in a local paper and cut out the article, so we were sure the hand-drawn image and house at the address were a match.